Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 ## The Tavern Brawl
 It is pure chaos.
 Everyone at the tavern is either fighting or trying to avoid getting hit.
 Dalngram is trying to get everyone to quiet down but it's too late, they won't listen.
 After rolling for initiative, he will try to lead Laurent to safety behind the stage, fending off drunken patrons on the way.
 Moreau will follow them from a distance, expertly navigating through the crowd and dodging attacks from all directions (taking the [[Disengage]] action).
 Dalngram will call the player for help in escorting Laurent to safety if they're close by.

 The stage is 45 feet away from Dalngram and Laurent, and they are 50 feet from the entrance.
 If the player is next to Moreau, he will tell them to follow him.
 Keeping up with him might not be an easy task, as his walking speed is 50 feet (meaning he can close the gap in one turn, taking the [[Dash]] action).
+Once he reaches Laurent, he will move only 15 feet at a time to match her speed in order to protect her.

 **Moving through the crowd.** The crowd counts as [[difficult terrain]].
 Unless the player wants to give the brawlers a chance to hit them, they will have to take the [[Disengage]] action.
 Otherwise, for every 5 feet they move through the crowd, they suffer 1 (1d4 - 1) non-lethal bludgeoning damage.